Source-Proof Agency Follow-Up

 Where Revenue Leaks

-What missed calls actually look like for agency and b2b services prospect follow-up teams
+What missed calls actually look like for agency and b2b services prospect follow-up calls

 These are the moments where demand slips away because the team is already busy serving customers, patients, or active jobs.